 About Nancy J. Ondra

 I’ve had a lifelong love of plants, but it didn’t develop into a full-blown obsession until my late teens.
-I earned a B.S. degree in Agronomy and Environmental Science from Delaware Valley College of Science and Agriculture in Doylestown, Pennsylvania (spending the summers working as a gardener on various estates in the Philadelphia area), then ended up at Rodale Press Garden Books.
-After five years, I left there in 1995 to work as a freelance garden-book writer and editor.
+I earned a B.S. degree in Agronomy and Environmental Science from Delaware Valley College of Science and Agriculture, spending the summers working as a gardener on various estates in the Philadelphia area.
+I then worked at Rodale Press Garden Books as a Senior Associate Editor before leaving for a career as a freelance garden-book writer, editor, and photographer.

-Below are Amazon links to some of the books I’ve written.
-If you have any questions about my writings or images, feel free to e-mail me at hayefield (at) comcast dot net or leave me a message below.
+Below are links to some of the books I’ve written.
+If you have any questions about them, feel free to contact me.
+(Please be aware that, as an Amazon Associate, I earn from qualifying Amazon purchases.)

 1. In your book, Foliage page 100 has a picture from VanDusen botanical garden.
 There is a purplish plant with no name or I could not find it.
 I even looked at Vandusen website for that picture.
 I thought it was Tradescantia pallida Purpurea but I think it is too tall.
 I wish I knew the name of that purplish plant.